Mahdi-Moalla/isic-skin-cancer-classification/README.md

 ```

 You can now login to Airflow.
 There will be a couple of dags.
 You can start the `training_pipeline` dag and let it run to completion.

 The training pipeline does not automatically register the best model into MLFlow model registry.
-We opted for a manual process.
-The user can inspect the model performance and decide whether to register the model or no.
+We opted for a manual registration.
+The user can inspect the model performance and decide whether to register it or no.

 ### 10. Start The inference Webserver